DarkMannn/multi-line-travel/README.md

-# MultiLineTravel README
+# MultiLineTravel VsCode Extension

-Travel multiple lines up or down in the editor
+Travel multiple lines up or down in the editor.

 ## Features

-For now, the extension is configured so you travel 10 lines up, or down.
+The extension is configured so you travel a defined number of lines up, or down.
+The default number is 10.

-Commands:
+## Commands
+This extension defines two commands:
+- travel up
+  - name: multiLineTravel.travelUp
-- travel up: [alt + i]
+  - key: [alt + i]
+- travel down:
+  - name: multiLineTravel.travelDown
-- travel down: [alt + .]
+  - key: [alt + .]

+The keybindings can be customized.

+## Extension Settings
+This extension contributes the following settings:

+* `MultiLineTravel.lineSkipNumber`: number of lines to skip when executing `travelUp` or `travelDown` commands (default is 10)

+## Release Notes
-### 1.0.0
+### 0.0.0

-Initial release
+Initial implementation and functionality